jonsnation/fraud-detection/README.md

 ## Expected Outcomes
 The project aims to produce a high-accuracy fraud detection model capable of analyzing transactions in real-time.
 A monitoring dashboard built with Streamlit or Dash will provide visual insights into transaction risks, while an API developed using Flask will allow real-world integration.
 Explainable AI methods will enhance the interpretability of the model's predictions.
 The final deliverables will include a comprehensive report detailing the project's methodology, findings, and recommendations for practical implementation.

+## Instructions for Streaming
+To test the streaming a docker instance must be started using the files contained in the streaming folder and the commands: docker-compose up --build to start and Ctrl + C to stop as well as docker-compose down to clean the instance.
+The api should be started via a python terminal with the dependencies outlined in the requirements.txt file through the command python3 fraud_detection_api.py within the api subfolder.
+The sample transactions will be streamed automatically and the results can be observed in the terminal running the docker instance.
+To change the model being used for evaluating the transactions the relevant lines need to be changed to the commented out lines within producer.py and spark_app.py